23 Questions & Answers About Steroids

 The amount of muscle a person will gain on steroids will depend on the compounds used, their genetics, training and nutrition.

-Anavar is moderately anabolic, thus may only result in 15lbs of muscle gain.
+Anavar is moderately anabolic, thus may only result in 15lbs of muscle gain in our experience.

-However, Trenbolone can produce 30lbs of lean muscle tissue from a single cycle.
+However, we have found Trenbolone to produce 30lbs of lean muscle tissue from a single cycle.

 Bulking agents are the type of steroids that will produce the most muscle and weight gain, as opposed to cutting agents.